How to Report Crypto on Taxes – Easy Guide for the US [2023]

 How to declare losses in crypto tax return

-First, you need to determine your capital losses from your crypto/NFT trading.
-Secondly, you need to include those crypto losses alongside some more information in Form 8949 and Schedule D.
+Here is how to report your crypto losses: first, you need to determine your capital losses from your crypto/NFT trading; secondly, you need to include those crypto losses alongside some more information in Form 8949 and Schedule D.

 How to report crypto taxes in other countries